Acole-business/arcade/README.md

 # Arcade Project

-Welcome to the **Arcade Project**!
+Welcome to the **Acole Arcade Project**!
 This repository contains the source code and assets for a customizable arcade game platform.

 ## Features